AdithyaSam-Ganj/Credit-Card-Fraud-Detection/README.md

 ## Installation

 This is a Jupyter Notebook.
 Package requirments are included in requirments.txt.
 Use the following command for installing requirments - pip3 install -r requirments.txt.

+## Results

+ The results of all the techniques and exavuation metrics can be seen in the image - results.jgp